 - Wire the motor for the proper voltage per the output rating of the drive.
-Motor wires MUST be run in a separate steel conduit away from control wiring and incoming AC power wiring. - Do not install contactors between the drive and the motor.
-Damage to the drive may result.
-Refer to Section 10.1. - Remove any existing, and do not install, power factor correction capacitors between the drive and the motor.
+Motor wires MUST be run in a separate steel conduit away from control wiring and incoming AC power wiring. - 2.
+Do not install contactors between the drive and the motor without consulting Lenze AC Tech for more information.
+Failure to do so may result in drive damage. - 3.
+Remove any existing, and do not install, power factor correction capacitors between the drive and the motor.
 Failure to do so will result in drive damage. - 4.
-Use only UL and CSA listed and approved wire. - Minimum wire voltage ratings: 300 V for 120, 200 and 240 Vac systems, and 600 V for 400, 480, and 590 Vac systems. - Wire gauge must be based on a minimum of 125% of the rated input/output current of the drive, and a minimum 75°C insulation rating.
-Use copper wire only. - Wire and ground in accordance with NEC or CEC, and all applicable local codes. - Refer to Appendix A for alternate single phase wiring configuration on selected models.
+Use only UL and CSA listed and approved wire. - 5.
+Minimum wire voltage ratings: 300 V for 120, 200 and 240 Vac systems, and 600 V for 400, 480, and 590 Vac systems. - 6.
+Wire gauge must be based on a minimum of 125% of the rated input/output current of the drive, and a minimum 75°C insulation rating.
+Use copper wire only. - 7.
+Wire and ground in accordance with NEC or CEC, and all applicable local codes.